 If you have an issue with your account or want clarification on something, KuCoin and Kraken have excellent customer support that will resolve your query super-fast.

 KuCoin allows you to contact customer support 24/7.
 They have an online chat with highly advanced bots to take you through your query and provide possible solutions.
-Also, you can contact the company via email and wait for a response or go through the rich material on the help center to get a solution for your issues.
+Also, you can contact the company via email and wait for a response or go through the rich material on the help centre to get a solution for your issues.

 Kraken offers 24/7 live chat with a global team that can resolve your specific solution regardless of your location.
-The company pairs this with an extensive support center that provides support through phone calls and email tickets.
+The company pairs this with an extensive support centre that provides support through phone calls and email tickets.

 - Is KuCoin a safe exchange?

 KuCoin is one of the safest exchanges globally, given its highly advanced security features.
 Although the exchange was hacked in 2020, they managed to recover most of the assets and return them to the users.
 Since then, the company has adapted even more advanced security systems to make the platform almost impenetrable.